Unfulfilled Christian religious predictions: Family Radio

 Harold Camping, who was then president of Family Radio, stated that the rapture and Judgement Day would occur on May 21, 2011, and claimed the Bible as his source.
 He suggested it would happen at 6 p.m. local time with the rapture sweeping the world time zone by time zone.
-Following the failure of this prediction, Camping stated that the physical rapture was actually happening on October 21, 2011.
+Following the failure of that prediction, Camping stated that the physical rapture would occur on October 21, 2011.